 - Include submission notes about the candidate in the body of your email.
+By default your message will be public to anyone who is assigned to the job.
+If you wish for your message to be private use "/private" in the message body before your text.
 This information will be added to the system as a "private" note that by default is viewable by the in-house recruiter for the job.
 If you would like to share it with others (for instance, the hiring manager), include them in the cc line.
 Feel free to include sensitive information (e.g. compensation details, travel/time restrictions, visa status, etc.) in your submission notes -- they will only be visible to the people who are supposed to see them!

 - When you reply to the "request candidates" email make sure to add your notes above the ##please reply above this line## marker - that's the only way to have them recorded in JobScore.
 Any content entered below this marker will be ignored and not added as a note.

 - If your submission is successfully processed you'll receive a confirmation message back from JobScore.
 If it's not, you should receive a helpful error message that lets you know what happened so you can try again.